- Travel to India on our Tiger conservation safari in March 2019, and save £700 per person*

 - Meet conservation experts in the field and visit ongoing projects

-During this small group tiger safari in India, visit the tiger reserves of Tadoba, Pench, and Satpura in search of the Bengal tiger, staying in award winning lodges and spending one-night camping in a National Park.
+During this small group tiger safari in India, visit the tiger reserves of Tadoba, Pench, and Satpura in search of the Bengal tiger, staying in award winning lodges.

 Escorted by award-winning naturalist, Kartikeya Singh, time will be spent searching for the iconic tiger.
 Learn how to identify tracks and signs of tiger.
 Set camera traps and understand the tiger’s habitat and prey species.
 Explore the parks by jeep, canoe and on foot and encounter India's wildlife, gaining insight into the challenges they face in today’s modern India.
 Hear from guest lecturers regarding ongoing conservation issues and related projects including village relocation and tiger translocation programmes, and ways to ease tension between human and animal conflict.